Some Frequently Asked Questions

 How many pictures do you produce for us, and how will we receive them?

 I aim for you to get your pictures within 4 weeks of your wedding, but in the busy summer months this might stretch to 6 weeks.
 You’ll get a password to login to your images and they’ll stay up online for at least 6 months.
 Enough time for you to download them, share them (and the password if you want), and then if you want an album or book, ‘to tick’ the images you’d like me to include.
+And we can easily extend the 6 months online to much longer where needed.

 Are all the pictures in colour?
 Can we choose whether we want them in 'black & white'?

-During the edit I’ll find some pictures will work better toned in black and white.
+During the edit I’ll find that some pictures work better toned in black and white.
 I'll make the decision which to go for and present the photograph to you in the tone I feel works best.
 I'll have made the choice for good aesthetic reasons - the picture's light and emotion might come through more beautifully in one or other tone.
 Colour might make the image, or it might detract from it.
 I'm sometimes asked whether I could provide a black and white image in colour or vice versa, and if I can I will.
 On rare occasions I’ve been asked to just provide images in black and white for a classic look.
 You can see a whole black & white toned wedding at Emily & Will’s Wedding Story.
 All things are possible.

 Do you use flash?
 We don't want the ceremony to be disturbed.